I would like to share 2 DIY veiners for clay. These are hot glue veiner and clay veiner.

 Honestly, I wasn't the first to find this technique but it works well for my clay flowers.

 The hot glue technique was mainly used for mold.
-I think it's suitable only for small leaf or petal veiners.
+I think it's suitable only for small leaf or petal veiner.

-I've recently made veiners from air dry clay.
+I've recently made veiners from air dry clay - a store bought soft clay type.
 It's very simple!
 So I thought hm.....I must share this with you.

 The best thing about this veiner is you don't need to buy special material.
 It's not a silicon or putty.
 It's made of something that you've already has it: clay!